Sweet is the lore which Nature brings;

 Like other fields of human endeavour, such as war, religion, literature, art, sport, music, and politics, science has its honour roll on which are inscribed the names of its great and notable individuals, those individuals whose wondrous accomplishments serve to inspire others to emulate them by following in their hallowed footsteps.
 Similarly, science has written its particular version of human history which, in simplified form, is as follows: during most of their history, human beings lived in a state of almost complete ignorance about the true nature of the world in which they lived.
 They held many false beliefs about the causes of events such as disease, drought, birth, death, the seasons, the origin of life, and the creation of the world, frequently attributing these natural phenomena to supernatural causes.
 Not surprisingly, the average human life was short, with mortality due to a variety of different causes – disease, famine, injury, war, poison, predators, and natural disasters – very high.
 This was the extremely long period of darkness, ignorance, and superstition, when our species was still in its infancy, from which dark period our species has only recently emerged, thanks to the miraculous discoveries of science and medicine, and the equally miraculous inventions of technology.

 At the beginning of science’s rapid and astonishing development, the battle between science and religion was fiercely contested by proponents of both sides.
-But with each victory, science, along with technology, its loyal and doughty fellow knight, gradually gained the upper hand, so that now, these two titans of rational human endeavour walk the face of the Earth, clad in their impregnable armour, while easily fending off all challenges to their supremacy.
+But with each victory, science, along with technology, its loyal and doughty squire, gradually gained the upper hand, so that now, these two titans of rational human endeavour walk the face of the Earth, clad in their impregnable armour, while easily fending off all challenges to their supremacy.

 However, it is far too early for scientists and their many faithful followers to proclaim victory.
-For the ascent of science dates back a mere 400 years or so, while the ascent of the technological wonders which now follow it everywhere, like a shadow that obscures the life-giving rays of the Sun, date back only a little more than 200 years.
+For the ascent of science dates back a mere 400 years or so, while the ascent of the technological wonders which now accompany it everywhere, like an enormous shadow that obscures the life-giving rays of the Sun, date back only a little more than 200 years.
 In the grand scheme of things, these are pathetically short periods of time when compared to the age of the Universe, the age of the Earth, and the almost equally long age of Life on Earth, which have all endured for billions of years, a difference in scale of 1 to 10,000,000.

 What is the likelihood that science will live to celebrate its thousandth birthday?
 If one is able to examine the present state of the world objectively, which most of those who place their trust entirely in science and technology are not able to do, the likelihood of this occurring is very, very small.
 And it is, ironically, precisely because of the astonishingly rapid success of science and technology in changing the world to suit our selfish human desires that makes this event so unlikely.
-For by separating us from – and making us believe that we are superior to – Nature, which is the true and generous source of all Life on Earth, science and technology, those lying and deceiving children of our overly fertile brains, have greatly multiplied our numbers while spawning innumerable artificial desires which in no way contribute to our long-term survival as a species.
+For by separating us from – and making us believe that we are superior to – Nature, which is the true and generous source of all Life on Earth, science and technology, those lying and deceiving children of our overly fertile brains, have greatly multiplied our numbers while spawning innumerable artificial desires that in no way contribute to our long-term survival as a species.
 These two things – our unchecked human population and our constantly-multiplying artificial desires – which most of us ignorant fools regard as testaments of the unlimited powers of science, medicine, and technology, are in fact the primary threats to humanity’s long-term survival.

 As any student of mechanics will tell you, when a system is in imbalance, as the Earth increasingly is as a result of our very foolish collective actions, it takes an equally great disturbance or violent motion to return the system to a state of balance or equilibrium.
-There are only two possible outcomes: either we regain the balance with Nature that our scientific arrogance has led us to violate so greatly, or the balance which we continue to violate on a vast scale by our selfish and extremely wasteful actions will be imposed on us with absolutely no regard for our concerns or well-being.
+There are only two possible outcomes: either we regain the balance with Nature that our scientific arrogance has led us to violate so greatly, or the balance that we continue to violate on a vast scale by our selfish and extremely wasteful actions will be imposed on us with absolutely no regard for our concerns or well-being.
 The status quo, which is to continue doing what we are doing worldwide, is not an alternative outcome because it will lead inevitably to the second of the two aforementioned outcomes.

-The assurance and sense of security and control over our lives and our fate that science, medicine, and technology have given many of us is a completely false assurance.
+The assurance and sense of security and control over our lives and our fate that science, medicine, and technology have given many of us is a false assurance.
 We have been lulled by science’s promises of longer and longer life, freedom from disease and famine, and dominion over the world into believing that there is nothing that can harm us, because science will always find a solution to whatever ails or confronts us, or threatens our existence and our well-merited evolutionary success.
 For it is precisely this foolish, overweening pride in our scientific accomplishments that will ultimately lead to our downfall.

 Although some science and technology is good, a lot of it is unnecessary, wasteful, frivolous, bad, harmful, misguided, and sometimes just plain stupid.
 There are situations where following the scientific method is appropriate and preferable.
 But to assume that it should always be applied in every situation is simply another example of the very common human error of indiscriminately generalizing a principle or method to all situations, regardless of whether it is appropriate or not.

-Our vaunted human understanding, in particular the scientific perspective which views the world as separate, discrete, and wholly independent entities that interact with each other according to regular, well-established laws, is nevertheless incapable of grasping the fundamental truth about the Unity of All Things.
-There are some fields like ecology where scientists are finally beginning to understand this unity.
+Our vaunted human understanding, in particular the scientific perspective that views the world as separate, discrete, and wholly independent entities that interact with each other according to regular, well-established laws, is nevertheless incapable of grasping the fundamental truth about the Unity of All Things.
+There are some fields like ecology where scientists are finally beginning to study and understand this unity.
 In other words, after some four hundred years, scientists are at last beginning to understand the truth that was already understood by numerous pre-scientific peoples for thousands and thousands of years.
 What this shows is that the arrogance of science in rejecting all previous human knowledge as unscientific, and therefore unworthy of its attention, was extremely foolish.
 By committing the deadly sin of pride, scientists have been guilty of leading humanity along a road that, if we continue blindly along it as we have been doing until now, will lead us to our destruction.

 Contrary to what many people believe, we human beings are not smarter than Nature.
 Rather than viewing Nature as an unintelligent obstacle or enemy that must be conquered, subdued, and overcome in order to remake the world to accord with our desires, we should be more humble and try to learn from Nature, so that we can live in harmony with it.
 For this is the only way that our species will be able to survive for a long time on the Earth.
 In other words, we must abandon our uncritical faith in science, medicine, and technology because it is precisely this faith that is the primary cause of the many growing problems that are visible all over the world.

 What good is all this scientific knowledge when there are no human beings to appreciate, understand, and make use of it?
 For the truth is that all of this knowledge is of value and use only to human beings.
-And when we consider that it is precisely the monomaniacal pursuit of science that, more and more, is endangering not only the survival of so many of the Earth’s inhabitants, but also our own survival, then the sensible course is simply to stop this intellectual madness before it destroys us, just as it destroyed Doctor Faustus, who very foolishly sought to become omniscient and omnipotent, as if he were a god.
+And when we consider that it is precisely the monomaniacal pursuit of science that, more and more, is endangering not only the survival of so many of the Earth’s other inhabitants, but also our own survival, then the sensible course is simply to stop this intellectual madness before it destroys us, just as it destroyed Doctor Faustus, who very foolishly sought to become omniscient and omnipotent, as if he were a god.